-7 League Boots – Matilda Regina is a bit small, shorter than her own sword, mighty Excalibur.
-These “legendary” boots allow the wearer to move 7(!) leagues with every step.
-These will come in quite handy for Her Royal Highness when she needs to move about her realm, and mostly it will be nice for her not to have to rely on mum and da for rides places.
+7 League Boots – Matilda Regina is a bit small, shorter even than her own sword, mighty Excalibur.
+As a result, her stride is limited (quite).
+These “legendary” boots, which allow the wearer to move 7(!) leagues with every step, will come in quite handy for Her Royal Highness when she needs to move about her realm, and mostly it will be nice for her not to have to rely on mum and da for rides places.
 These are seen all throughout European folk tales, so just head over there and keep an eye out for exceptionally mobile pedestrians.

 For even longer distances, the gift of flight would certainly make our queen’s job easier.
 Find Freya’s Falcon Cloak, and – well, first of all, it’s pretty darn attractive, just as an accessory – she will have the ability to fly in the form of a falcon.
 A reminder when dealing with the gods of the North: no matter what, do not trust Loki.
 You can see this elegant cape in action in Neil Gaiman’s Norse Mythology